yufongg/yufongg.github.io/_posts/Writeups/Vulnhub/Linux/Wallaby's Nightmare/2022-03-12-Wallaby's Nightmare.md

 	5. Execute `.run`
 		![](Pasted%20image%2020220312204125.png)
 		- We must be waldo in order to execute `.run`
-	6. We are not able to change our nickname to `waldo` using an IRC command (`/nick waldo`),  since a user called waldo already exists, we are not able to switch our nickname to waldo
+	6. We are not able to change our nickname to `waldo` using an IRC command (`/nick waldo`),  since a user called waldo already exists
 		![](Pasted%20image%2020220312204550.png)
 		- waldo exists
 5. There is a `irssi.sh` file that exists on waldo's home directory